 If you already have a balanced, granule type fertilizer on hand, you can apply it around the plants and water it in well.
 A 10-10-10 fertilizer works well for zucchini.
 Avoid letting the granules come in contact with the plants as they may burn.

-If you live in an area with good, nutrient-rich soil, your zucchini plants will probably thrive without the help of any fertilizer.
+If you live in an area with good, nutrient-rich soil, your zucchini plants will probably thrive without the help of much fertilizer.
 Remember, fertilizer will usually only make a strong, healthy plant better.
 It will not rescue a poor, diseased plant and make it healthy.

 If you've been watering your zucchini plants enough and they have the nutrients they need, you can expect a bumper crop.
 Now's the time to think about harvesting.